RobbyRed98/instructor/doc/instructor.1.md

 **ins** [command] [args]

 # DESCRIPTION
-Cli-tool to create shortcuts for specific shell comands.
+Cli-tool to create shortcuts for specific shell commands.
 The commands are scope based.
 A scope is represented by a directory.
-Currently the usage of the parent directory scope is not supported in a sub-directory.
-The tool allows one to create, use, list, remove, rename and reorganize the shortcuts.
+Currently, the usage of the parent directory scope is not supported in a sub-directory.
+The tool allows to create, use, list, remove, rename, edit and reorganize the shortcuts.

 # COMMANDS
 **ins** [shortcut]